HACKERALERT/Heavypin/README.md

 # Heavypin
-Heavypin is a lightweight proxy designed to bypass firewalls by transferring traffic through HTTPS requests.
+A lightweight proxy designed to bypass firewalls by transferring traffic through HTTPS requests.

 # Installation
 You will need both a server and a client application for Heavypin to work.
 Make sure you have <a href="https://go.dev/dl/">Go</a> installed.